natterstefan/react-component-catalog/README.md

   const { catalog } = useCatalog()
   const Button = catalog.getComponent('Button')

+  // you can also first check if it exists const hasButton = catalog.hasComponent('Button')

   // or you use them with the <CatalogComponent /> component return (
     <div>